 Applications must be submitted using Peter Mac’s e-recruit system, and addressed to Ms. Michelle Rutherford, Graduate Nurse Program Coordinator.

-All applicants successful for interview will be required to attend an interview in August.
+Applicants successful for interview will be required to undertake an on-line interview in August/September 2020.

-If your application is successful, you will be required to attend an interview.
-The interview will be conducted by a two-person interview panel and will take approximately 20 minutes.
+If your application is successful, you will be required to partake in an interview.
+An online video platform may be used.

-Successful applicants will be notified via the Postgraduate Medical Council of Victoria’s (PMCV) computer matching service website.
+Successful applicants will be notified via the Postgraduate Medical Council of Victoria’s (PMCV) Allocation and Management service website.